 The quality of an educational experience depends on the instructors.
 Students should learn positive discipline from a child psychologist or behavior specialist, health from medical professionals, nutrition from dietitians, legal requirements from a lawyer, and early childhood development from experts.
 When hiring a nanny, look for childcare training programs with post-secondary (college) faculty.
 Programs should also be licensed by the Department of Education, which grants the authority for schools to issue diplomas, associate degrees, and bachelor’s degrees.

 There are many nanny certifications available and most are very good, including the Lifeguard training and Car Seat Installation programs.
 When reviewing nanny certifications, take time to investigate the training program and educational institution’s reputation and licensing.
 Unfortunately, some ‘professional nanny certifications’ have little value as they can be downloaded with minimal effort.

 Amslee Institute, licensed by the Department of Education, Commission for Independent Education, #5951 offers 5 levels of training specifically designed for a Nanny career.
 Each level builds on the previous level.

+- Basic Childcare Diploma.
 Families and employers expect nannies and babysitters to provide a safe environment when caring for their children.
-The Basic Childcare program ensures in home childcare providers can establish and maintain a safe, clean, and healthy environment for children.
-The Basic Childcare curriculum includes courses on understanding children and emergency planning, as well as home, water and food safety.
-Courses also educates nannies and sitters on their legal requirements when working with children, provides skills to help nannies and children manage stress, and teaches positive discipline skills to be used by nannies when children need help expressing themselves or the nanny needs to correct an undesired behavior.
+The Basic Childcare program ensures in-home childcare providers can establish and maintain a safe, clean, and healthy environment for children.
+The Basic Childcare curriculum includes courses on understanding children and emergency planning, as well as home, water, and food safety.
+Courses also educate nannies and sitters on their legal requirements when working with children, provide skills to help nannies and children manage stress, and teach positive discipline skills to be used by nannies when children need help expressing themselves or the nanny needs to correct undesired behavior.

 Specialized Training Programs and Certifications